rohanchandra-cpe/UVADSA_MRCNN/README.md

 # UVADSA_MRCNN
-UVA DSA MRCNN Implementation for the JIGSAW dataset
+UVA DSA MRCNN Implementation for the RAVEN dataset

 Using file-formatter.py
 * Call rename_files and pass in the following arguments